ibm-cloud-docs/vmwaresolutions/vrw/vrw-addingremovingservers.md

 ## Adding or deleting ESXi servers
 {: #vrw-addingremovingservers-add-delete-esxi}

 The processes to add and delete servers for {{site.data.keyword.rw}} instances are similar to the ones for {{site.data.keyword.vcf-auto}} instances.
-For more information, see the following topics:
+For more information, see:
 * [Adding ESXi servers to Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservers)
 * [Deleting ESXi servers from Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_removingservers)

 ## Adding or removing NFS storage
 {: #vrw-addingremovingservers-add-delete-nfs}

 The processes to add and remove NFS storage for {{site.data.keyword.rw}} instances are similar to the ones for {{site.data.keyword.vcf-auto-short}} instances.
-For more information, see the following topics:
+For more information, see:
 * [Adding NFS storage to Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingnfs)
 * [Removing NFS storage from Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_removingnfs)